 "You know what I mean, Pat?"

 "No, I'm afraid I don't, Steven.
-By implying something happening in past tense, you're suggesting this happened before.
+By implying something happening in the past tense, you're suggesting this happened before.
 We have no way of knowing what happened before.
 It's all just an educated guess."

 "And by unique, you mean expendable?"